Sahil321-coder-code/RasBuddy/JOURNAL.md

 Description: "A AI Assistant made with Raspberry Pi"
 Created_at: "29-05-2025"
 ---
-# Total Time Spent = 25.2 Hours
+# Total Time Spent = 30 Hours

-# May 29th: Choosing the Hardware, Software & Designing 3D Model!
+# May 29th: Choosing the Hardware, Software & Designing 3D Model

+So, today I will be chosing the hardware for my project and also I need to choose them by their quality, price & its working too!
+So, its  9:00 AM here I am on my laptop

+# 4:00 PM:
+So I have successfully chosen the hardware and there is also the lists of Hardware and Software below.
 So, the hardware I have chosen is 🛠️:
  1. Raspberry Pi 4 4GB
  2. SSD1306 OLED display (I2C)